Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

   ## Authenticate Dev Portal with OIDC

-  You can authenticate a self-managed Dev Portal with this plugin.
+  You can [authenticate a self-managed Dev Portal](/gateway/latest/developer-portal/configuration/authentication/oidc/) with this plugin.

-  The OIDC plugin enables you to use the same email address for both your Admin and your Developer accounts, in case you want to have the same credentials between the Admin GUI and your self-managed Dev Portal.
+  The OIDC plugin enables you to use the same email address for both your Admin and your Developer accounts, in case you want to have the same credentials between the Admin GUI (Kong Manager) and your self-managed Dev Portal.
 To use the same email for both accounts, ensure the Admin `username` is not set to the account email and that instead, the `custom_id` is set to the account email.

-  By default, the Admin GUI and the self-managed Dev Portal require distinct email addresses.
+  By default, Kong Manager and the self-managed Dev Portal require distinct email addresses.

 enterprise: true